Syipmong/My-Goal---Streaks/README.md

 I am really enjoying this project because it is helping me improve my skills in frontend development.
 It has been great learning about different technologies
 I think this is going to be a good project because it involves learning new skills while creating something useful</s>

 ...

 ### Thoughts and Reflections
+I think this project is going to be really helpful because it allows me to practice my skills in different areas at once.
+It has been great fun learning

 ...